The Bank of East Asia

 Our currency strategy is to minimise currency mismatches.
 For bonds or other fixed income instruments, our current practice is to currency-match their bond purchases with the underlying policy denomination on best-efforts basis (e.g. US Dollar assets will be used to support US Dollar liabilities and HK Dollar assets will be used to support HK Dollar liabilities).
 Subject to market availability and opportunity, bonds may be invested in currency other than the underlying policy denomination and currency swap will be used to minimise the currency risks.
 Currently assets are mainly invested in US Dollar.
 For equity-like assets, currency exposure depends on the geographic location of the underlying investment where the selection is done according to our investment philosophy, investment policy and mandate.

-We will pool the investment returns from other long term insurance products (excluding investment linked assurance schemes and pension schemes) together with this participating insurance plan for determining the actual investment and the return will subsequently be allocated with reference to the target asset mix of the respective participating products.
-Actual investments (e.g. geographical mix, currency mix) would depend on market opportunities at the time of purchase.
-Hence it may differ from the target asset mix.
+We will pool the investments from similar participating insurance plans to determine the return and we will allocate the return to specific participating insurance plans with reference to their target asset mix.
+Actual investments (e.g. geographical mix, currency mix) would depend on market opportunities at the time of purchase, hence may differ from the target asset mix.

-The investment strategy may be subject to change depending on the market conditions and economic outlook.
-Should there be any material changes in the investment strategy, we will inform policy owners of the changes, with underlying reasons and impact to the policies.
+The investment strategy is subject to change depending on the market conditions and economic outlook.
+Should there be any material changes in the investment strategy, we will inform policy owners of the changes, with underlying reasons and expected impact to the dividends.

 Key Product Risks